georgewallace/elasticsearch/docs/reference/ingestion-tools/search-connectors/es-connectors-servicenow.md

 ]
 ```

+%  NOTCONSOLE

 ### End-to-end Testing [es-connectors-servicenow-client-connector-client-operations-testing]

 The connector framework enables operators to run functional tests against a real data source.
-Refer to [Connector testing](/reference/ingestion-tools/search-connectors/self-managed-connectors.md#es-build-connector-testing) for more details.
+Refer to [Connector testing](es-build-connector.md#es-build-connector-testing) for more details.

 To perform E2E testing for the ServiceNow connector, run the following command: